-Case (for editors)
+Case (for researchers)

-Skilled editors understand grammatical case.
+Skilled writers understand grammatical case.
 Today's casual writers, particularly after the advent of digital texting and social media, seldom master enough grammar to employ case consistently and correctly.
 Many practiced writers honestly don't seem to understand case either; they certainly don't take care to get it right.
-So it is up to you, the editor.
+The concept is not difficult; we should work to master it and use it correctly in our formal writing.